 Israel will issue the bonds from time to time as separate issues.
-Each issue of bonds will be issued pursuant to a fiscal agency agreement between Israel and a fiscal agent, unless Israel acts as the fiscal agent with respect to any issue.
+The bonds will be issued pursuant to a fiscal agency agreement between Israel and a fiscal agent, unless Israel acts as the fiscal agent with respect to any issue.
 If the terms or conditions described in the prospectus supplement for a particular issue of bonds differs from the terms or conditions described in this prospectus, you should rely on the terms and conditions described in the prospectus supplement.

-The following is a summary of certain terms of the bonds.
+The following is a summary of certain terms of the bonds and is qualified by reference to the fiscal agency agreement and the form of notes included therein.
 Israel will describe the particular terms of any bonds in the prospectus supplement relating to those bonds.
 Those terms may include:

-- the name of the issue of the bonds; - the aggregate principal or maturity amount of the bonds; - the price of the bonds; - the minimum denomination of the bonds; - the issue date of the bonds; - the stated maturity date on which Israel agrees to repay the bonds; - the rate of interest the bonds will bear, if any, and, if variable, the method by which the interest rate will be calculated; - the dates when any interest payments are scheduled to be made; - the date or dates from which interest will accrue; - whether and in what circumstances Israel may redeem the bonds before maturity; - under which circumstances will physical certificates be issued;

-- the currency in which Israel may pay the bonds and any interest; and - any other terms of the bonds.
+- the name of the issue of the bonds; - the aggregate principal or maturity amount of the bonds; - the price of the bonds; - the minimum denomination of the bonds and any limitations on amounts that may be purchased; - the issue date of the bonds; - the stated maturity date on which Israel agrees to repay the bonds; - the rate of interest the bonds will bear, if any, and, if variable, the method by which the interest rate will be calculated; - the dates when any interest payments are scheduled to be made; - the date or dates from which interest will accrue; - limitations on transfer of the bonds, if any; - whether and in what circumstances Israel may redeem the bonds before maturity; - under which circumstances will physical certificates be issued; - the currency in which Israel may pay the bonds and any interest; and - any other terms of the bonds.